mvdkwast/obsidian-copy-as-html/README.md

 ## Known issues

-- Only works in edit mode.
 - Special fields (front-matter, double-colon attributes, ...) are not removed.
 - data-uris can use a lot of memory for big/many pictures

 ## TODO / wish-list

 - Adjust image resolution / quality
-- Should be usable in preview mode also, using `Workspace.activeFile`

 ## Development